Biodiverse Brisbane Initiative

 About the program

-The initiative is supporting Council’s Brisbane.
-Clean, Green, and Sustainable 2017-2031 target of increasing natural habitat cover on mainland Brisbane to 40% by 2031, where 75% of the natural habitat will be connected and healthy.
-Planting one million native trees, shrubs and groundcovers by 2032 will work to reinstate urban wildlife habitat and restore wetlands and riverbanks within the Brisbane Local Government Area.
-In particular, restoration work will be undertaken at strategic ecological locations across the city that are vital for aquatic and terrestrial native wildlife movement and habitat.
+The Biodiverse Brisbane Initiative is supporting Council’s Brisbane.
+Clean, Green, and Sustainable target of increasing natural habitat cover on mainland Brisbane to 40% by 2031, where 75% of the natural habitat will be connected and healthy.

 Greening Australia is a national not-for-profit organisation committed to restoring Australia’s diverse landscapes and protecting biodiversity in ways that benefit communities, economies, and nature.
 Reliant on corporate contributors, its Nature in Cities Initiative is a national program focused on outcomes such as growing a connected network of high-quality urban habitat and establishing cool, biodiverse and resilient refuges for people and wildlife.

-The first project of the Biodiverse Brisbane Initiative commenced in September 2023, with Greening Australia and Brisbane Sustainability Agency planting over 22,000 native plants for environmental restoration works at Archerfield Wetlands in Brisbane’s south.
+The first outcome of our collaboration with Greening Australia commenced in September 2023, with over 22,000 native plants planted at Archerfield Wetlands in the south-western Brisbane suburb of Durack.
 The regeneration of the Archerfield Wetlands site is a key outcome of the Oxley Creek Corridor Restoration Project.
-As part of this strategy, the Biodiverse Brisbane Initiative is working to implement the Archerfield Vegetation Management Plan.

-Further projects associated with this initiative will be announced soon.
+Further projects associated with this collaboration will be announced soon.

 If you would like more information on the Biodiverse Brisbane Initiative, visit our frequently asked questions.